Trump on preparing for first debate: ‘I don't know which Biden is going to show up’

 “Joe is lost, Joe is lost,” Trump said.
 “We can’t have a president that is mentally lost.”

-Last month, the Biden campaign denied that the former vice president was any drugs during the debates and blasted Trump as a liar.
+Last month, the Biden campaign denied that the former vice president was on any drugs during the debates and blasted Trump as a liar.

 "We know it’s unbelievable to Donald Trump, but Joe Biden can speak honestly without a shot of truth serum," Andrew Bates, a spokesperson for Biden's campaign, told Fox News.
 "We’d like to see Trump do the same.”